 My logo has also evolved with time.
 Reflecting my style through handmade branding that reflects my identity as an illustrator and artist is important to me.
 Above is the latest logo I’ve come up with recently.

 And here are the older logo renditions created back in 2016:

-In this portfolio video you can see the logo I had from 2016 up until April 2019.
+In this portfolio video (on YouTube and Vimeo) you can see the logo I had from 2016 up until April 2019.
 All of the illustrations in the video were created using traditional ink on paper, as well as digital brushes in Adobe Photoshop.

-And this video below chronicles my logo and illustration style back in 2015 and 2016.
+And this video on YouTube chronicles my logo and illustration style back in 2015 and 2016.
 Some of the vector illustrations here are created using Adobe Illustrator, which I seldom use these days.
 I’m mostly on Adobe Photoshop for tweaks of analogue artwork, or to create fully digital illustrations.